 Want your Hot Ticket listed?
 Contact email@example.com.

-This article appears in the March 19, 2012, edition of National Journal Daily.
+This article appears in the March 19, 2012 edition of NJ Daily.